AdobeDocs/experience-manager-cloud-service.en/help/security/configuring-advanced-networking.md

 ### API Configuration {#configuring-vpn-api}

-Once per program, the POST `/program/<programId>/networkInfrastructures` endpoint is invoked, passing in a payload of configuration information including: the value of "vpn" for the `kind` parameter, region, address space (list of CIDRs - note that this cannot be modified later), DNS resolvers (for resolving names in the customer's network), and VPN connection information such as gateway configuration, shared VPN key, and the IP Security policy.
+Once per program, the POST `/program/<programId>/networkInfrastructures` endpoint is invoked, passing in a payload of configuration information including: the value of **vpn** for the `kind` parameter, region, address space (list of CIDRs - note that this cannot be modified later), DNS resolvers (for resolving names in the customer's network), and VPN connection information such as gateway configuration, shared VPN key, and the IP Security policy.
 The endpoint responds with the `network_id`, and other information including the status.

 Once called, it will typically take between 45 and 60 minutes for the networking infrastructure to be provisioned.
 The API's GET method can be called to return the current status, which will eventually flip from `creating` to `ready`.
 Consult the API documentation for all states.

 >[!TIP]
 >
 >The full set of parameters, exact syntax, and important information like what parameters can not be changed later, [can be referenced in the API documentation.](https://developer.adobe.com/experience-cloud/cloud-manager/reference/api/#operation/createNetworkInfrastructure)

-#### Updating the VPN {#updating-the-vpn}

-The program-level VPN configuration can be updated by invoking the `PUT /api/program/<program_id>/network/<network_id>` endpoint.

-The address space cannot be changed after the initial VPN provisioning.
-If this is necessary, contact customer support.
-In addition, the `kind` parameter (`flexiblePortEgress`, `dedicatedEgressIP` or `VPN`) cannot be modified.
-Contact customer support for assistance, describing what has already been created and the reason for the change.

-The per-environment routing rules can be updated by again invoking the `PUT /program/{programId}/environment/{environmentId}/advancedNetworking` endpoint, making sure to include the full set of configuration parameter, rather than a subset.
-Environment updates typically take 5-10 minutes to be applied.

-#### Disabling the VPN {#disabling-the-vpn}

-To disable VPN for a particular environment, invoke `DELETE /program/{programId}/environment/{environmentId}/advancedNetworking`.
-More details in the [API documentation](https://developer.adobe.com/experience-cloud/cloud-manager/reference/api/#operation/disableEnvironmentAdvancedNetworkingConfiguration).

 ### Traffic Routing {#vpn-traffic-routing}